idle-meerkat/sdevwiki-fork/Network-Address-Translation-(NAT).md

    action nat egress 10.0.2.2/32 172.31.19.2/32
 ```

-Since the Switchdev driver egress qdisc (egress ACL) is not supported now by Switchdev driver, the public/private Switchdev TC NAT configuration is done by using ingress qdisc only which requires addition HW rules on private switch port
+Since the Switchdev driver egress qdisc (egress ACL) is not supported now by Switchdev driver, the public/private Switchdev TC NAT configuration is done by using ingress qdisc only which requires addition HW rules on private switch port.